 Basic funeral costs can start around $5000 to upwards of $15,o00 for the average price.

 On the other hand, if you opt for a Catholic funeral service with the whole nine yards including burial in a mausoleum, the costs are well into $35,000-$40,000.

-The moral of the funeral costs story is that if you have a wish to be buried a certain way then start saving now.
+The moral of the funeral costs story is that if you wish to be buried a certain way, start saving now.

 How To Research Funeral Costs In Your Area

-My advice is if you know what area or funeral home you would like your service done at you can do a few things to find out costs.
+My advice is if you know what area or funeral home you would like your service done at you can do a few things to determine the costs.

 - Go to the funeral home website where almost all list pricing for their services.

 - Make a phone call and perhaps an appointment to visit with a funeral director to talk about the process and costs involved.

-- Call the church to see what costs would be involved with hiring the priest for a mass or service at the funeral home or burial.
+- Call the church to see the costs of hiring the priest for a mass or service at the funeral home or burial.

 - Shop around for funeral flowers for casket arrangements to get average costs

 - Find out whether the funeral home you choose allows you to buy a casket or urn from a third party or what the costs are of the caskets and urns they sell.
 Some funeral homes will allow you to buy a casket outside of the home but consider shipping costs and timing as well.

-- Also, don’t be afraid to ask for a bundle discount if you plan on using quite a few of the services at the funeral home.
+- Also, don’t be afraid to ask for a bundle discount if you use quite a few of the services at the funeral home.

 Costs of Buying A Casket

 Some examples of the third-party casket and urn sellers in Canada.

-Below is an example of a casket you can buy from Costco Canada and the cost of it.
+Below is an example of a casket you can buy from Costco Canada and its cost.